Sounds simple, right?

-So you’ve chosen to read more…I’ll start by repeating this: becoming a DJ is fairly easy; becoming a professional DJ who earns enough to live comfortably is monumentally difficult.
+So you’ve chosen to read more…I’ll start by repeating this: becoming a DJ is easy; becoming a professional DJ who earns enough to live comfortably is monumentally difficult.
 You’ll start out working a lot of crappy gigs for very little money, if you get paid at all.
 Or even work at all.

-Here is my step-by-step guide on how to become a DJ.
-Follow along and put in the work and you will become one of those lucky few who make a living doing what they love.
+Follow this 4-step guide on how to become a DJ and put in the work and you will become one of those lucky few who make a living doing what they love.

 If you have access to DJ equipment to use for practice, take advantage.
 I’ve seen too many people run out and blow a ton of cash on gear only to discover a few weeks later that DJing isn’t really for them.
 Then they end up selling their equipment at a huge loss.

 Whether you don’t have access to DJ equipment or you’ve been practicing for a while and you know without a doubt you’re ready to buy your own, eventually the time comes where you need to spend some money.
 Some of you may already know exactly what you want and need, but if you don’t, I break it down for you on my equipment page.

 If you know an established DJ who is willing to take you under their wing, then you’re set; that’s the best way to learn.
 Attending a DJ school can also get you access to a professional, but schools aren’t cheap.
 Most aspiring DJs will have to learn on their own.

 I taught myself, as did probably the majority of professional DJs.
 And many of them will insist it’s the only way to become a DJ.
 I’m not personally opposed to paying someone to teach you, but not everyone can afford it—I certainly couldn’t when I was starting out.